 | VAT Claim Ability | Tax portion can be recovered as Input VAT. | Base cost represents actual business expense. |

 By displaying inclusive prices, B2C businesses build trust and make it easy for consumers to compare products.
 The price listed on your website, shelf tag, or social media page must match the amount paid at checkout.
+Every sale generates Output VAT that the vendor is required to remit to SARS.

 VAT-exclusive pricing is the standard format for B2B transactions.
 Business clients view VAT as a pass-through cost because they can claim the 15% Input VAT back from SARS on standard expenses.
 When evaluating a quote, they ignore the tax component and look only at the exclusive price.
 If a freelancer quotes a corporate client "R10,000 inclusive of VAT", the corporate client sees a net cost of R8,695.65.
 If the freelancer quotes "R10,000 exclusive of VAT", the client pays R11,500 total, but claims back R1,500, recording the exact same R10,000 expense.